SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 ### Find it in the SAP Business Accelerator Hub

-👉 Go to the [SAP Business Accelerator Hub](https://api.sap.com) and find the SAP S/4HANA Cloud Public Edition "Business Partner (A2X)" API; you can take whichever route you like, here's just a suggestion:
+👉 Go to the [SAP Business Accelerator Hub](https://api.sap.com) and find the [SAP S/4HANA Cloud Public Edition "Business Partner (A2X)" API](https://api.sap.com/api/API_BUSINESS_PARTNER/overview); you can take whichever route you like, here's just a suggestion:

-1. Use the "Explore" menu at the top of the page and select "SAP S/4HANA Cloud Public Edition" under the "Products" category
+1. Opt to explore "SAP S/4HANA Cloud Public Edition" under the "Products" category
-1. Select the "APIs" category and narrow the content down by selecting the "ODATA V2" subcategory
+1. Then select the "APIs" category and narrow the content down by selecting the "ODATA V2" subcategory
     ![the OData V2 APIs for SAP S/4HANA Cloud](assets/odata-v2-apis.png)
-1. Either page through the search results, or, using the "Find" field, search for "business partner", to find the Business Partner (A2X) API
+1. Finally, page through the search results, or, using the "Search" field, look for "business partner", to find the Business Partner (A2X) API

 👉 Once you've found it, select it and take a moment to look at the initial details; feel free to explore anything you wish.